AlisonDoucette/Coursera-Getting-Cleaning-Data/README.md

 You should create one R script called run_analysis.R that does the following.
 Merges the training and the test sets to create one data set.
-Note: This was interpreted as binding together the training and test datasets(each with a different set of Extracts only the measurements on the mean and standard deviation for each measurement.
+Note: This was interpreted as binding together the training and test datasets(each with a different set of subjects) Extracts only the measurements on the mean and standard deviation for each measurement.
 Note: This was interpreted as extracting only the columns in the dataset that referenced "mean" or "std" Uses descriptive activity names to name the activities in the data set